 7. Hidden Fears

-By recognizing and acknowledging this hidden fear, the leader can work with the teacher to help them overcome their hesitation and build their confidence.
+By recognising and acknowledging this hidden fear, the leader can work with the teacher to help them overcome their hesitation and build their confidence.
 This may involve providing additional support, coaching, or training, or simply helping the teacher to reframe their perspective on failure and risk-taking.
 By addressing the underlying fear, the leader can help the teacher to unlock their full potential and achieve greater success.

 8. The Mask